warp-contracts/warp-wasm-templates/README.md

 ### Contract.ts

 Firstly, we'll create a mapping of action functions names to functions itself.
-Side note: inline 'array' map initializer doe not work in Assemblyscript so we need to initialize it by setting elements with a specified key and a value by using `set()` method.
+Side note: inline 'array' map initializer doe not work in AssemblyScript so we need to initialize it by setting elements with a specified key and a value by using `set()` method.

 ```js
 const functions: Map<string, ContractFn> = new Map();